yousef8192/Autonomous-Robotic-Arm/README.md

 ## Introduction

-This Project is enthusiastically implemented by a group of Engineering students at Faculty <br/>
-of Engineering Ain Shams University.
+This Project is enthusiastically implemented by a group of Engineering students at Faculty of Engineering Ain Shams University.
 <br/>
 <br/>
 Much research & planning was done before the project.
-Many Plans & ideas were considered.<br/>
+Many Plans & ideas were considered.
 In addition to that, lots of potential problems were discussed.
 <br/>
 <br/>
-Many problems where faced during the process of the design and implementation of the project.<br/>
+Many problems where faced during the process of the design and implementation of the project.
 These problems were carefully tackled via innovative Engineering approaches.
 <br/>
 <br/>
 This Project involves a lot of aspects.
 It mainly consists of two major sectors :<br/>